elipZis/aPing/README.md

 * Pass custom headers, e.g. `Authorization`
 * Create random `integer` and `string` parameters for urls
 * Track the time and response body per request
-* Output the results to console, CSV, Html or Markdown
+* Output the results to console, CSV, HTML or Markdown

 ## Latest Versions
 * 0.1.0